Our custom cabinets and fixtures protection process

 Protecting the corners of custom furniture and fixtures

-Then our craftsmen tightly wrap the fixture in two-foot-wide pieces of plastic wrap to hold the fixture and the protection layers together.
+Then, we tightly wrap each piece in plastic to hold the protection layers together.

-Throughout this process, we inspect the fixtures to ensure the protection layers are suitable and secure.
+Throughout this process, we inspect each piece to ensure the protection layers are suitable and secure.
 DPJ craftsmen help each other out in moving heavy fixtures or in completing tasks that go quicker with two sets of hands.

 Custom Furniture and Fixtures Manifest